| 2022 |

 | 2026 |

-In vitro functional characterization of receptor variants; surface expression assays; pharmacological receptor assays |
+In vitro functional characterization of de novo variants, receptor surface expression assays, pharmacological characterization (potency/efficacy measurements) |

-NPJ Genomic Medicine |
+NPJ genomic medicine |

 High |